 Jackie Yang · Jackie is currently a medical student at NYU

-Ariel Gonzalez · Ariel is currently a research assistant with Angela Laird at FIU
+Ariel Gonzalez · Ariel is currently a graduate student with Dr. Angela Laird at FIU

-Jesse Winton · Jesse is currently a medical student at the University of Florida
+Anuj Shah · Anuj is currently a medical student at University of Florida